 This context makes the FPMT’s legal strategy of shifting responsibility onto Stafford’s mother particularly difficult to accept.
 It also raises serious questions about claims that the organization’s headquarters had no control over what happened at individual centers — given how routinely center directors consulted Roger Kunsang and Lama Zopa on decisions, and how much central direction was in practice imposed across the network.

 This is a form of coercion that conventional legal frameworks struggle to capture: it operates not through physical force but through the internalized authority of the teacher, the fear of spiritual consequences, the social pressure of a closed community, and — as these cases may suggest — the systematic manipulation of entire families.
 It can be, and was, institutionally enabled at the highest levels.
+Understanding how this worked in practice also means looking at those closest to the children — their parents.

-None of this diminishes the institutional responsibility of the FPMT.
-But it points to something worth naming clearly: parents in spiritual communities need to ask questions that are too rarely asked.
+With awareness of these dynamics, parents and other adults in spiritual communities need to ask questions that are too rarely asked.
 Have the adults working with children undergone background checks?
 How many adults are supervising?
 Are parents aware at all times of where their child is and with whom?
-The cases documented here involve children who were walking alone in forests with adult men while other adults passed by and said nothing — and while their parents were often present at the same events.
-Organizations must be held accountable.
-And parents, however thoroughly they may have been manipulated, can also be encouraged to ask harder questions — not to deflect blame, but because awareness can prevent abuse.
-Those who grew up in other high-control religious communities, such as ISKCON, have made exactly this point: they hold the institution responsible, and they also wish their parents had asked more questions.
+The case documented here involves a child who was walking alone in forests with adult men while other adults passed by and said nothing — and while a parent was present at the same events.

 What Now?